ngrok/ngrok-docs/docs/integrations/miniorange/sso-oidc.md

     - MINIORANGE_CLIENT_ID: The client id you copied from miniOrange.
     - MINIORANGE_CLIENT_SECRET: The client secret you copied from miniOrange.

-    Alternatively, add the `--subdomain YOUR_SUBDOMAIN` argument to get your subdomain.ngrok.io URL, replacing `YOUR_SUBDOMAIN` with your URL of preference.
+    Alternatively, add the `--domain YOUR_DOMAIN` argument to get your a custom URL, replacing `YOUR_DOMAIN` with your URL of preference.

 1. Copy the URL available next to **Forwarding** (for example, `https://miniOrange-sso-test.ngrok.io`).